koonyook/mocap_dataset/index.md

 month={July},}
 ```
 ## Download
-You can download them [here](https://entuedu-my.sharepoint.com/:f:/g/personal/prayook001_e_ntu_edu_sg/EoHkIWk0bHxEls9OGmd4VhUBrAHBJNUMAAfcUYrCtI7z8A?e=6XWYAC)
+You can download them [here](https://e.pcloud.link/publink/show?code=kZnVnxZ444wRv5cd75CwUA5PXFmIFRqH34X)

 password: thankyou

 **WARNING**: All the files are 27.3GB in size.
 Try not to downlod all of them at once.

 ## Want to visualize the dataset quickly?
-The dataset comes with an executable program (Windows only) in the **publishedDataset/recordViewer/SyncAll.exe**.
+The dataset comes with an executable program (Windows only) in the **recordViewer/SyncAll.exe**.
 Try to keep all the directory structures as they are in Google Drive to allow the program to run properly.

 The source code are also available [on GitHub](https://github.com/koonyook/mocapDataViewer).
 This code should allow you to understand our binary file structure to build your own file reader in the case you are not going to use C#.

 ## Contact Us
 My name is Prayook Jatesiktat.
-Feel free to contact me at prayook001@e.ntu.edu.sg
+Feel free to contact me at prayook001[at]e[dot]ntu[dot]edu[dot]sg

-I'm from Robotics Research Center, Nanyang Technological University.
+I'm from Nanyang Technological University.